 CLINICAL PLACEMENTS

 Clinical placements are a required element of this program and students will be assigned placements at approved training sites.
-Additional sites may be considered in consultation with program faculty.
-There is no guarantee that students will receive their preferred placement.
+There is no guarantee that students will receive a placement at their preferred clinical site.
 All expenses associated with the completion of clinical placement will be the responsibility of the student.

 Students require a clear Certificate of Conduct (Criminal Record Check and Vulnerability Sector Check) to be permitted into a clinical placement.
-Students with an unclear Certificate of Conduct are advised to speak with program faculty at the beginning of the program.
+Students with an unclear Certificate of Conduct are advised to contact

 For programs with competitive admissions, clinical placements are not affected by ranking in the competitive admissions process and will be determined under institutional guidelines.